-- 6.7.2.1 To assist the student to prepare for resumption of their studies after a period of suspension, the College will set academic conditions to be achieved in order for a student to return to College.
+6.7.2.1 To assist the student to prepare for resumption of their studies after a period of suspension, the College will set academic conditions to be achieved in order for a student to return to College.
 It is the responsibility of the student to demonstrate that on their return they will be able to resume their studies and progress in their course at an appropriate academic level.
-Satisfaction of academic conditions provides evidence to assist the Senior Tutor/Tutor for Graduates in their assessment of the student's fitness to return to College to resume their course. - 6.7.2.2 Undergraduate students who suspend will be required to sit a collection (or collections) on the material covered in their last term or two terms of study and to achieve a mark agreed by their Supervising Tutor and the Senior Tutor.
+Satisfaction of academic conditions provides evidence to assist the Senior Tutor/Tutor for Graduates in their assessment of the student's fitness to return to College to resume their course.

+6.7.2.2 Undergraduate students who suspend will be required to sit a collection (or collections) on the material covered in their last term or two terms.
 The student is responsible for contacting their Academic Administrator to arrange the sitting of the collection(s).
 The collection(s) must be sat at least six weeks before their return to study.